 Professor, Department of Physics at University of Latvia

-With background in atomic spectroscopy, optoelectronics and fibre optics, over the last decade I am mostly involved in biophotonics research.
-We develop novel optical methods and devices for non-invasive diagnostics and monitoring of human health condition.
-Spectral, temporal and imaging analysis of optical signals from in-vivo skin may ensure quantitave assessment of cardio-vascular state, skin blood micro-circulation, skin pigmentation and various skin malformations.
-The techniques developed in laboratory and evaluated in clinical studies are photoplethysmography (PPG), fluorescence, diffuse reflectance spectroscopy and multi-spectral imaging.
-The expected outcomes of our research are advanced clinical technologies, such as:
+With background in atomic spectroscopy, optoelectronics and fibre optics, over the last two decades I am mostly involved in biophotonics research.
+At the Biophotonics Lab we develop novel optical methods and devices for non-invasive diagnostics and monitoring of human health condition, mainly focusing to human skin.
+Spectral, temporal and imaging analysis of optical signals from in-vivo skin may ensure quantitative assessment of various skin malformations, skin blood micro-circulation and overall cardio-vascular state of a person.
+The newly developed methods and concepts are implemented in lab-made prototype devices that pass preliminary clinical evaluation and further are optimized for real applications.
+Our recent developments are reviewed here.